Course Description

 Course Duration1 year

-Course TimeThis is a Full time one year course, which runs from September to May, 4 days a week
+Course TimeThis is a Full time one year course, which runs from September to May.
+Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

 Carear PathEmployers actively seek DFEi graduates for recruitment in public and private sectors, nursing homes, hospital, agencies and community care.